dekkit/Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-/README.md

 6. Place 'TOP' PCB over the 'BOTTOM' PCB.
 7. Insert an additional 2 x nylon nuts or PCB stand offs to screw the 2 x PCB parts together.

 ..test / check  to make sure both pcbs line up and fit within with the laptop socket.
-DO NOT PROCEED until you are comfortable with the fit.
+DO NOT PROCEED to solder until you are comfortable with the fit.

 8. Solder the 6pins (CN1 and CN2) to connect the 'TOP' pcb to the 'BOTTOM' PCB.
 9. Solder the remaining  sockets and parts.

-See build photos folder (if unsure of any steps)
+See 'Build Photos' folder (for examples of build)

 dek 13/02/2022